uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 :   The command is invoked by a shell.
 When passing arguments to the shell, strip or escape any special characters that have a special meaning for the shell.
 For security reasons, it is best to use a fixed command string, or at least avoid passing any user input in the string.

-:   When `ON SEGMENT` is specified, the command must be executable on all Greenplum Database primary segment hosts by the Greenplum Database administrator user \(`gpadmin`\).
+:   When `ON_SEGMENT` is specified, the command must be executable on all Greenplum Database primary segment hosts by the Greenplum Database administrator user \(`gpadmin`\).
 The command is run by each Greenplum segment instance.
 The `<SEGID>` is required in the command.

-:   See the `ON SEGMENT` clause for information about command syntax requirements and the data that is copied when the clause is specified.
+:   See the `ON_SEGMENT` option for information about command syntax requirements and the data that is copied when the clause is specified.

 STDIN
 :   Specifies that input comes from the client application.
-The `ON SEGMENT` clause is not supported with `STDIN`.
+The `ON_SEGMENT` option is not supported with `STDIN`.

 STDOUT
 :   Specifies that output goes to the client application.
-The `ON SEGMENT` clause is not supported with `STDOUT`.
+The `ON_SEGMENT` option is not supported with `STDOUT`.

 boolean
 :   Specifies whether the selected option should be turned on or off.
 You can write `TRUE`, `ON`, or `1` to enable the option, and `FALSE`, `OFF`, or `0` to deactivate it.
 The boolean value can also be omitted, in which case `TRUE` is assumed.